-Risk of severe storms persists from Texas to Great Lakes

-DES MOINES, Iowa (AP) — Severe thunderstorms were expected to bring hail, strong winds — and the threat of tornadoes — to parts of the Midwest and South that are reeling from a weekend of deadly weather.

-Officials warned residents to have shelter ready Tuesday night before going to sleep.
+Missouri tornado kills multiple people, sows destruction

+Fierce storms that started last Friday and continued through the weekend spawned deadly tornadoes in 11 states as the system plodded through Arkansas and into the South, Midwest and Northeast.

+Schools in Little Rock, Arkansas, canceled Wednesday classes because the storms were expected to move through the area during the morning rush, KFVS-TV reported.

 At least two tornadoes were confirmed Tuesday in Illinois as storms targeted the state and eastern Iowa and southwest Wisconsin before nightfall.
-Areas of southern Missouri, Arkansas, southwestern Oklahoma and northeastern Texas were most at risk overnight.

-“This could be a night to just set up down in the basement to be safe,” Tom Philip, a meteorologist in Davenport, Iowa, said Tuesday.

 The National Weather Service issued tornado warnings in Iowa and Illinois on Tuesday evening and said a confirmed twister was spotted southwest of Chicago near Bryant, Illinois.
 Officials said another tornado touched down Tuesday morning in the western Illinois community of Colona.
 Local news reports showed wind damage to some businesses there.

-When a tornado hit Little Rock, Arkansas, last Friday, Kimberly Shaw peeked outside to film the storm, then suffered a painful foot injury that required stitches when a glass door behind her shattered and wind nearly sucked her away.
-With another storm coming, Shaw said she intends to be far more cautious this time and will rush to an underground shelter at her home.

-“The original plan was just, ‘If we see a tornado coming, we’ll get in the shelter,’” Shaw said.
-“But now it’s like you’re not going to see it coming.
-You’re not going to hear it coming.
-You just need to get (inside the shelter) as soon as the warning goes out or if you just feel unsafe.”

-Earlier Tuesday, strong thunderstorms swept through the Quad Cities area of Iowa and Illinois with winds up to 90 mph (145 kph) and baseball-size hail.
+Earlier Tuesday, strong thunderstorms swept through the Quad Cities area of Iowa and Illinois, with winds up to 90 mph (145 kph) and baseball-sized hail.
 No injuries were reported, but trees were downed and some businesses were damaged in Moline, Illinois.

 Northern Illinois, from Moline to Chicago, saw 75-80 mph (120-128 kph) winds and hail 2 to 3 inches (5 to 8 centimeters) in diameter Tuesday afternoon, National Weather Service meteorologist Scott Baker said.
 The agency received reports of semitrucks tipped over by winds in Lee County, about 95 miles (153 km) west of Chicago.